captainalan/pelican-test/content/arch-linux-install.md

 with something like `ping google.com`.
 Type `ctrl-c` to exit when you are done.

+Edit July 1, 2020&mdash;looks like `wifi-menu` might be gone?
+Consult the Arch Wiki; you may need to use `iwctl` to connect to a wireless network during install.

 ### Time and date stuff

 Run `timedatectl set-ntp true`.